 Once we were transferred over to a remote session, the specialist there got everything working for us quickly.
 Our product activation still wasn’t showing in our online portal, so the remote session specialist escalated the issue.
 Twenty-four hours later, we were still waiting for an email.

-Overall, though, support was friendly, helpful, and fixed our issue so BreachGuard was working.
+Overall, though, support was friendly and helpful, and it fixed our issue, so BreachGuard was working.
 It was definitely a better experience than we’ve had with competitor support representatives.

 Top alternatives